 The MRCT Center Story

-Founding – The “MRCT Project” was initiated in 2009 by Pfizer at a summit meeting at Harvard with a group of like-minded stakeholders.
+Founding – The “MRCT Project” was initiated in 2009 by Pfizer Inc. at a summit meeting held at Harvard University with a group of diverse stakeholders.
 The output of the summit meeting culminated in a report of recommendations that led to the establishment of the Multi-Regional Clinical Trials (MRCT) Center.
 The report also served as the blueprint for the Center’s first three initiatives.
-The mission of the MRCT Center was defined as to focus on the design, conduct and oversight of multi-regional clinical trials with an emphasis on those issues involving the emerging world.
+The mission of the MRCT Center was defined as to focus on the design, conduct and oversight of multi-regional clinical trials with an emphasis on those issues involving the emerging economies.

-Access to Resources and Tools – Since the mission of the Center is to impact the emerging and developing world, our resources and tools are freely and openly available.
+Access to Resources and Tools – Since the mission of the MRCT Center is to impact the emerging and developing world, our resources and tools are, most often, freely and openly available.
 Selected versions of tools and resources are available to sponsors only for six months prior to public release on our website for download.